ReedSyllas/solid-state-tools/README.md

 It accepts a getter and a co-setter and returns a signal.
 A co-setter is similar to a setter, except that it doesn't take a function nor does it return a value.
 Basically, it's the previous example without the boilerplate.
-See the following example:
+See it in action:

 ```ts
 const [ count, setCount ] = createSignal(0);